Main Policy Content

 Participants will have an opportunity to provide feedback about their training and exchange experience to their supervisor and department head.
 The supervisor in the receiving unit will provide feedback to the participant's supervisor and department head about their contributions and performance in the unit.
 This information can be incorporated into the participant's Annual Performance Evaluation.

-Employees should complete a written Agreement for Job Enrichment Program form describing the terms of the participation.
+Employees should complete a written Agreement for Job Enrichment Program form (on staff site) describing the terms of the participation.
 At the commencement of the program, a copy of the agreement should be forwarded to the Libraries Human Resources Office and the Assistant/Associate Dean who oversees the Job Enrichment Program and maintains documentation on the history and participants in the program.

 6. Job Enrichment Opportunities